 Each year, the Michigan Renaissance Festival transforms the fields around the sleepy town of Holly into a bustling 16th Century village, attracting approximately 250,000 excited revelers from the surrounding states and Canada.
 You can stride heroically through the faux European settlement with your trusty pooch and admire the rows of craftspeople at work.

-Dogs are always welcome at the festival, but the best time to visit is during Pirates & Pets Weekend at the Michigan Renaissance Festival.
+Dogs are always welcome at the festival, but the best time to visit is during Pirates & Pups Weekend.
 This pet-centric event showcases rescue groups, offers pet training demonstrations and hosts wiener dog races.
 Fido is invited to enter the costume contest for dapper dogs and join the royal King Charles Spaniels in the dignified pet parade.
 Half of the canine admission fees collected during Pirates & Pets Weekend is donated to Detroit Dog Rescue.
 If your royal hound wants to stick around in medieval times, spend the weekend in Holly at the Flint/Holly KOA.

 St. Louis Renaissance Festival

 Fido, Fido, wherefore art thou, Fido?
 He's at the St. Louis Renaissance Festival, a makeshift village near Wentzville, MO.
 The event is packed full of artisan market stalls, traditional and modern food, street performers juggling and Washing Well Wenches cracking jokes and spinning yarns of yesteryear.
-Bring your dog along to Pets, Pirates & Ale at the St. Louis Renaissance Festival.
-Competitive pups of all breeds and fitness levels can enter Wiener Dog Races, Corgi Races, Peanut Butter Licking Contests and more.
+Bring your dog along to Pups, Pints & Pirates at the St. Louis Renaissance Festival.
+Competitive hounds of all breeds and fitness levels can enter Wiener Dog Races, Corgi Races, Peanut Butter Licking Contests and more.
 Sniff out an outfit for your pooch and let him strut his stuff with the other lords and ladies of the canine realm.
-Pets, Pirates & Ale takes place over a weekend, so make sure to book a night's stay at a nearby pet-friendly vacation rental.
+Pups, Pints & Pirates takes place over a weekend, so make sure to book a night's stay at a nearby pet-friendly hotel, like the Holiday Inn Express and Suites Wentzville St Louis West.

 Renaissance Faire at Sleepy Hollow

 Located on the outskirts of Des Moines, the Renaissance Faire at Sleepy Hollow is a vibrant blast from the past.
 Each year, the festival welcomes a wide variety of animal companions from bearded dragons and ferrets to dogs.
 The full street cast might even make your pet part of their story.
 Her Royal Majesty, Queen Catherine, is very fond of dogs and has been known to knight the ones she finds especially gallant.
-The fairies and gypsies invite two- and four-legged visitors into dancing circles and vendors often leave bowls of water out to keep pets hydrated.
+The fairies and gypsies invite two- and four-legged visitors into dancing circles, and vendors often leave bowls of water out to keep pets hydrated.
 After soaking up the atmosphere, join the other regal pups for the main event, the Puppies of Penzance–Pirate Puppy Show.
 This energetic dog show takes audiences on a jolly trip aboard a pirate ship manned by highly trained sea dogs.
-Plan for a weekend of fun and reserve a night in one of these pet-friendly properties in Des Moines.
+Plan for a weekend of fun and reserve a night in the Surety Hotel Des Moines, where treats, doggy beds, and feeding bowls are provided to four-legged guests.

-The Renaissance Faire at Sleepy Hollow will be held on weekends from August 31 through September 15.
-Pups attend for free.
-Dog owners must sign a waiver.
+The Renaissance Faire at Sleepy Hollow will be held on weekends from September 3 through September 18.
+Pups attend for free, but dog owners must sign a waiver.
 The Puppies of Penzance–Pirate Puppy Show takes place during the first weekend of the festival.